joker-b/ChartThrob/README.md

+<b>_ChartThrob_</b> is a tool for maximizing the tonal range of digital negatives used for alternative-process printing.
+Photographers have been printing with ChartThrob every day since its launch in 2006, using almost every kind of alternative process: ambrotype, cyanotype, platinum, aristotype, and many more.

-<b>_ChartThrob_</b> is a a JSX-format javascript for <a href="http://www.adobe.com/">Adobe Photoshop.</a> It runs under Photoshop CS2 and later versions, but won't run under Photoshop 7 or Photoshop CS (Sorry, that's the price of progress). _It works for both Windows and Mac versions of Photoshop.
+_ChartThrob_ runs inside of <a href="http://www.adobe.com/">Adobe Photoshop</a> and is easy to install and use.
+Tech-specs-wise, it's a JSX-format script. _ChartThrob_ runs in all Photoshop versions since CS2.
+It won't run under Photoshop 7 or Photoshop CS (Sorry, that's the price of progress). _It works for both Windows and Mac versions of Photoshop.
 It's free._

 <i><b>ChartThrob</b> creates profiles for <b>your</b> process, for <b>your</b> printer, and lets you create consistently-beautiful digital negatives from <b>your</b> pictures &#151; every single time.</i>

-Photographers have been printing with ChartThrob every day since its launch in 2006, using almost every kind of alternative process: ambrotype, cyanotype, platinum, aristotype, and many more.

 ### Installing _ChartThrob_